 This report answers some of the most frequently asked questions about the school and special educational needs.
-The format and information in this report has been developed through:

-- consultation with local parents and carers by Islington Council in April 2014 - ongoing feedback from parents and carers and school staff at St John's
+The format and information in this report has been developed through: consultation with local parents and carers by Islington Council in April 2014 ongoing feedback from parents and carers and school staff at St John's Upper Holloway CE Primary School

 We will review and update this information report regularly to reflect changes and feedback.
-The date for the next annual review of this report is November 2023.
+The date for the next annual review of this report is October 2025.

-If you need any more information please see our SEN Policy (enclosed within our Inclusion policy) or contact Ms Rebecca Ross Goobey (SENco) on 0207 2722780.
+If you need any more information please see our SEN Policy (enclosed within the Inclusio policy) or contact contact Ms Rebecca Ross Goobey (SENCO) on 0207 272 2780